eddyerburgh/blog/_posts/2016-05-02-animate-elements-scrolled-view-vanilla-js.md

 First, we declare an animation called *fade-in*.
 This will animate the element it is applied to from opacity 0 and a scale of 0.7 to opacity 1 and a scale of 1.

 We then assign this animation to the element *fade-in-element*.
 Now the element will fade in once the document's opened.
-This is great for anything <a href="http://www.webvanta.com/post/2014-07-06/responsive-design-above-the-fold" target="newwindow">above the fold</a>, but everything that isn't on screen when the page loads will also animate instantly.
+This is great for anything <a rel="noopener" href="http://www.webvanta.com/post/2014-07-06/responsive-design-above-the-fold" target="newwindow">above the fold</a>, but everything that isn't on screen when the page loads will also animate instantly.

 What we need to do is add the class *fade-in-element* to the elements as they scroll into view.
 The problem with this is that before they are given the class they will have full opacity.
 This will look glitchy as the element jumps from 1 to 0 opacity without a transition, so we're going to add an extra class to these elements.